CesarChretien/KotlinMeetupApp/README.md

 ## Run the app on an emulator

-If you already have an emulator set up, it should appear under the "Available virtual devices".
+If you already have an emulator set up, it should appear under the "Available virtual devices" when you try to run your app.
 If not, press the "Create New Virtual Device" button in the lower left of your prompt.
 Select from the tab "Phone" a device with a "play" icon present in the column "Play Store" (your options probably are a Nexus 5 or Nexus 5X) and click "Next" in the bottom right.
 Secondly you have to pick a System Image of API level **21 or higher**.
 Under the "recommended" tab API level 24 and up is listed so picking either of them should be fine.
 At the time of writing the most recent stable version is API level 27, also known as 8.1 Oreo.

 ## Next step